 - Brush away all dust and dirt from the stones.

-- Mix the mortar with 2 parts sand and 1 part Portland Cement until it has the thick consistency of cream.
+- Mix the mortar with 2 parts sand and 1 part Portland Cement.
+It should have the thick consistency of cream.

 - Apply half an inch of mortar to the back of the first stone, then press the stone against the wall.